Her Campus Logo Her Campus Logo

 If you’ve ever thought about making an appointment at the Writing Center, I highly recommend it.
 Contrary to popular belief, it’s not a stuffy room where a professor corrects your grammatical errors and tells you how to “fix” your writing.
 It’s a welcoming space for collaborative discussion, and if you enter with an open mind, you might leave feeling like writing is a much less fearful task to approach.
 Whether you need to tackle a philosophy paper, finalize a job application or figure out how to organize your thesis, Pitt’s Writing Center is a great place to start.

-Amanda Buchman is a second-year student at the University of Pittsburgh and a native New Yorker.
-She is thrilled to contribute to Pitt's branch of Her Campus as its Marketing & Recruitment Chair.
-Amanda is a Public and Professional Writing major and considering a Political Science minor.
-She is also taking a course to be able to work in the Writing Center, with the hope of honing her skills and helping other writers find their voices.
-Amanda loves spending time with friends and family, watching TV, baking, and going for walks in nature.
+Amanda Buchman is a second-year Public and Professional Writing major at the University of Pittsburgh.
+She is eager to contribute to Pitt's branch of Her Campus as a writer and its Marketing & Recruitment Chair.
+Amanda writes about culture, community, and her interests.
+She is in training to be a peer tutor in the Writing Center with the hope of honing her skills and helping other writers find their voices.
+Amanda loves spending time with friends and family, baking, watching TV, and going for walks in nature.